 Once prioritization criteria have been established, validating the nature of demand is the next step.
-Again, the work is focusing data gathering on what is critical to both the business decisions and analytics that will deliver the necessary market knowledge or intelligence.
+Again, focus data gathering on what is critical to both the business decisions and analytics that will deliver the necessary market knowledge or intelligence.
 The discovery of insights fuels fact-based decisions for differentiated positionings and innovative offerings.
 This is how market learning drives innovation.